 The Bottom Line

 Careful consideration and discussion are needed when it comes to dealing with your baby’s long-term disability.
-There are many factors that need to be addressed aside from their medical treatment, such as getting long-term disability insurance, work schedules, career adjustments, family life, and the baby’s educational setup in the future.
-As a parent, you need to carefully think about these aspects in order to help your baby grow into a healthy, well-developed child despite their disability.
+Many factors need to be addressed aside from their medical treatment, such as getting long-term disability insurance, work schedules, career adjustments, family life, and the baby’s educational setup in the future.
+As a parent, you need to carefully think about these aspects to help your baby grow into a healthy, well-developed child despite their disability.